Islamabad Police To Take Action Against Illegal Cattle Markets - UrduPoint

 Islamabad Police To Take Action Against Illegal Cattle Markets

-Islamabad Police have decided to take strict against illegal cattle markets hampering traffic flow and causing inconvenience for citizens

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Jul, 2022 ) :Islamabad Police have decided to take strict against illegal cattle markets hampering traffic flow and causing inconvenience for citizens.
+ISLAMABAD, Jul 3 (UrduPoint / Pakistan Point News - 3rd Jul, 2022 ) :Islamabad Police have decided to take strict action against illegal cattle markets hampering traffic flow and causing inconvenience for citizens.

-Following directions of IGP Islamabad Dr Akbar Nasir Khan, special arrangements have been made in the Capital to facilitate citizens on the eve of Eid ul Azha.
-Any hindrance in traffic flow would not be tolerated and strict action to be taken against those causing inconvenience for citizens, police spokesman said.
+Following the directions of IGP Islamabad Dr Akbar Nasir Khan, special arrangements have been made in the capital to facilitate citizens on the occasion of Eidul Azha.
+Any hindrance in traffic flow would not be tolerated and strict action would be taken against those causing inconvenience for citizens, police spokesman said.

-Strict action would be taken against illegal cattle markets and those selling cattle alongside the roads, he said adding that relevant beat officers and DSPs would ensure strict action against such persons.
+Strict actions would be taken against illegal cattle markets and those selling cattle alongside roads, he said, adding that relevant beat officers and DSPs would ensure strict action against such persons.

 Additional strength has been deployed at various busy areas and specified cattle markets to ensure smooth traffic flow which would work in three shifts.
 Purpose of this deployment is to ensure smooth traffic flow while diversions points have been also erected.